Pyar Kahani: Plot

 Masha, a famous story writer who also has a superstitious nature, is working on the last episode of her story Dil Kraye Per Khali Nahi Hai, (Note: lit.
 The Heart is not Empty for Rent) and keeps asking Gullu for some extension as he has to publish it on webstories.com.
 Meanwhile, her mother keeps ordering her to help in the kitchen as she believes Masha should also become a good housewife after marriage.

-On the other hand, Salaar is fired by his multimillionaire father because instead of accepting heirship position in the business, Salaar wants to pursue his passion of story writing while continuously being rejected by multiple publishers including Gullu.
+Meanwhile, Salaar is fired by his multimillionaire father for not accepting heirship position in the business, and pursuing his passion of story writing instead while continuously being rejected by multiple publishers including Gullu.
 He also treats his father's anger by giving him candies, so as to control his blood sugar level.

 One day, Salaar writes a fan mail criticizing Masha's previous story.
 In a reply, Masha's friend Sumbul exchanges numbers and encourages Masha to keep in contact with him.
 After a few days of chatting, Salaar starts calling Masha at a restaurant for dates.
-Excitedly, Masha orders Sumbul to go instead, as no one else has ever known Masha in person and she wants her identity to remain a secret, while she also goes there disguised in Burqa to keep an eye on them.
+Excitedly, Masha orders Sumbul to go instead, as no one else has ever known Masha in person and she wants her identity to remain a secret, while she also goes there disguised in a Burqa to keep an eye on them.

 Later, Salaar reveals to his friend Nadeem that he is trying to win Masha's heart by making her realize he resembles her story's character Arsal, so he can use her name to publish his story and become famous; while Sumbul could only try to convince Masha that he is joking.
 But Masha is already falling for him as she helps him in his story.

 Salaar gets his story accepted by Gullu.
 Meanwhile, he sees a girl arguing with Gullu to let her change the last episode before publishing; she thinks if Arsal dies, Salaar will also die.
 There, Salaar realizes that she is the real Masha and he has made a mistake by playing with her heart.

 While Masha has edited and submitted a new ending, Gullu has already published the previous edition which has become an instant hit.
 Unfortunately, Salaar also gets injured in an accident.
 At the hospital, heartbroken Masha visits him with Sumbul where he asks for an apology; Masha, revealing her identity, starts beating him for his behavior.

 Days later at Masha's engagement ceremony, her mother and Sumbul want to discuss about Salaar but Masha still does not want to think about him, whom she does not know is her groom-to-be as she has also blindly accepted the proposal without knowing the guy's details.
 While exchanging engagement rings, Masha cannot recognize Salaar due to her weak eyesight as she has not put her glasses on, while Salaar and other attendees are happy for both.